By Betsy Ramser Jaime

 For Kenneth Buyeka, it all began with one computer and a very small photo printer.
 He was raised in a large family in Kenya with his parents, John and Bilha and 2 brothers and 5 sisters, 4 still living.
 When the time came for him to attend college, he chose Weaver College where he enrolled in their Computer Application Packages program.
 After graduating, he got a job at a small cyber cafe which turned out to be a difficult learning experience.
 While Kenneth worked as hard as he could, he was badly mistreated at work but through it all he remained patient and saved as much money as he could.
 He finally decided to quit his job at the cyber cafe and found a position working as a secretary at St. Lwanga primary school.
 While his salary was small it didn’t deter him from continuing to save and save.

-To date, Kenneth has received five Zidisha funded loans and has a perfect repayment record of 100%.
+To date, Kenneth has received six Zidisha-funded loans and has a perfect repayment record of 100%.
 He obtained his first loan in January 2014 with a modest investment of $49.
 With this loan he was able to purchase photocopy papers, lamination papers, and ink for his printer.
 He chose these materials because photocopying and laminating seemed to be the busiest segments of his business.

 With his second loan of $145 in July 2014, he purchased a desktop computer to meet the needs of his growing business.
 At the time, he just had the one computer that he had started with.
 He knew that with a second computer he could hire an employee to do some printing and typing work for him.
 Shortly thereafter, he found another need to fill in his business.
 While the two desktop computers were great for his business, he knew that having a laptop computer would allow him to get additional work done in the evenings at home.

-By late July he was happy to share with his lenders that, ‘my family parents have now moved from a temporary residence to a permanent residence, this is just from the support I have achieved from your loans.
+By late July he was happy to share with his lenders that, ‘my family parents have now moved from a temporary residence [a makeshift shack made from metal sheeting] to a permanent residence [a solid home made from concrete], this is just from the support I have achieved from your loans.
 I am grateful to you lenders.’
-When asked why he likes his particular business he is happy to say, ‘I like my business because it makes me a lot of profit especially the photocopy and lamination section.
+When asked why he likes his particular business he is happy to say, ‘I like my business because it makes me a lot of profit, especially the photocopy and lamination section.
 The profit is good and I am very happy to see that since I am able to cater for my bills and expenses.’

-As September rolled around, Kenneth had a great update to share on his discussion page, ‘hi lenders, thank you very much.
+As September rolled around, Kenneth had a great update to share on his discussion page: ‘Hi lenders, thank you very much.
 My business is doing well and the earnings have increased by 30%.’
-As business remained high, Kenneth received his most recent Zidisha funded loan of $566 in November 2015.
+As business remained high, Kenneth received his most recently repaid Zidisha loan of $566 in November 2015.
 Through the help of this loan he was able to buy two additional desktop computers for his business.
 He found that he had a large number of customers, particularly college students who needed to browse the internet and the additional computers would serve this need.